oldmanchan/two-analog-asians/README.md

 # two-analog-asians
-Brown Bear and Yellow Bear learning to do the Code
+Brown Bear and Yellow Bear learning to do the Code.
+This text was added from Steven's Mac.